 Temperature and Flammability

-Neither material should be used in applications that involve temperatures over 90°C. Further, it is unwise to expose the product to water whose temperature goes beyond 60 °C for a long time.
-Delrin and acetal break away under heat and ignite thus, they should not meet high flammability standards.
+Neither material should be used in applications that involve temperatures over 90°C. Furthermore, it is unwise to expose the product to water with a temperature exceeding 60 °C for an extended period.
+Delrin and acetal break away under heat and ignite; thus, they should not meet high flammability standards.

 Is Delrin Identical to Acetal in CNC Machining?

 Delrin and acetal are distinct materials in CNC machining contexts.
 Regarding CNC machining, attention is paid to the comparison between acetal copolymer and Delrin.
-The machinability of acetal copolymer is influenced by the presence of further substituted monomers in addition to the CH2O units.
+The presence of further substituted monomers influences the machinability of acetal copolymer in addition to the CH2O units.
 It’s worth noting that both materials belong to the same group but are worn differently.
 Hence Delrin has an outstanding tensile strength and is best suited for CNC applications.
 Its thinner cross-section makes it better for machining lightweight parts.

 Premium Parts: Get Affordable Solutions for Plastic Manufacturing